isomerpages/mse/_about-us/0-about-us.md

 permalink: /about-us/
 ---

-### About MSE

- The Ministry of Sustainability and the Environment (MSE) is committed to providing Singaporeans with a clean and sustainable environment, and resilient supplies of safe food and water.
+### **The Ministry of Sustainability and the Environment (MSE)** is committed to providing a clean and sustainable environment with resilient supplies of safe food and water for Singapore.

-MSE works alongside three statutory boards and realises its vision and mission through innovation, technology, and vibrant partnerships with the private, public and people (3P) sectors.
+We work alongside three statutory boards and realises its vision and mission through innovation, technology, and vibrant partnerships with the private, public and people (3P) sectors.

-<center>Statutory Boards under MSE:</center>
+<center>Our Statutory Boards</center>
 <div class="flex-grid-thirds">
   <div class="col">
     <a href="https://www.nea.gov.sg/"><img src="https://www.openinnovationnetwork.sg/images/network/NEA%20Logo.jpg" alt="..."></a>